GMTim/LostMineOfPhandelver-Notes/locations/phandalin.md

 - Young man wearing an apron calls to you from the bar.

 **DM Instructions**
 - 6 Rooms for rent, [Sildar](../npcs/sildar-hallwinter.md) rents one.
+Costs 8sp per night for a comfortable room.
+- Meals are 5sp.
+- Ale 4cp.
 - [Toblen Stonehill](../npcs/toblen-stonehill.md) greets the players.
   - Came to town looking to mine, was better inn keeper.
   - Dislikes [Harbin Wester](../npcs/harbin-wester.md), the townmaster, because he has been letting the [Redbrands](#event---redbrands) harass the town.